 In 1973, Shaftesbury's steep street was made famous by a TV ad for a brand of bread named Hovis:

 Curiously, the commentator speaks with a North Country rather than a Dorset accent.
-This publicity was followed by a funny spoof [which seems to have sadly disappeared from our Internet world]:
+This publicity was followed by several funny spoofs.
+Here's one of them:

 In my articles written in August 2007 entitled End of English excursion [display] and Dorset ancestral anecdotes [display], I described my genealogical pilgrimage to Blandford, which is not far away from Shaftesbury.